Chinese fast fashion brand, Shein has rapidly become one of the popular brands among Gen Z around the world in recent years.

 Another reason that led to SHEIN’s popularity is their PR strategies using social media marketing.

-Thredup is an American secondhand apparel resale platform that is rapidly growing in the last few years.
+Thredup is an American secondhand apparel resale platform that has been rapidly growing in the last few years.

 Companies such as Thredup now allow anyone to resell fashion items that they no longer wear.

-Thredup, which has been contributing to recycling and sustainable fashion on a daily basis, called on customers to boycott SHIEN’s Pop-up event and tried to turn the customer to the second-hand market.
+Thredup, which has been contributing to recycling and sustainable fashion daily, called on customers to boycott Shein’s Pop-up event and tried to turn the customer to the second-hand market.

 Thredup is a company based in Oakland near the San Francisco Bay Area, so they used emails and social campaigns to promote their sales.
 They sent push notifications saying, “DON’T GO SHEIN POP-UP”.
 Also, they offered discounts and free shipping to customers who promised not to go.